Section508Coordinators/Dev-Automation/examples/axe-core/axe-advanced-project1/readme.md

 In a git bash window, run the following command from the /bin/ directory:

-`node custom-axe.js -s http://coc.kciprojects.com/xml/kci-sitemap.xml -h --HTML_axe-Report -x '.*(pdf|jpg|png)$'`
+`node custom-axe -s https://section508coordinators.github.io/Dev-Automation/sitemaps/hhs-mini-sitemap.xml -h HTML_Report -x '.*(pdf|jpg|png)$'`

-This will run an accessibility test against a test web site of multiple web pages and create a folder with the name "***--HTML_Report***" within the  "\bin\\" folder.
+This will run an accessibility test against a site map file of a small number of URLs, using the default axe-core rules, and create a folder with the name "***HTML_Report***" within the  "\bin\\" folder.
 Opening the index.html of that report will present you with test results and scoring.

 ## Pre-configured examples